 For us fruit winemakers, working with fruit is not always an easy endeavor.
-I would dare say that making fruit wine is more difficult and challenging than grape wine.
+I would dare say that making fruit wine is more difficult and the technical challenges can be greater in fruit wine than grape wine.

 Despite the fact that all fruits will instinctively ferment to some degree under the right circumstances, there is a reason “fruit wine” really means “wine made from fruit other than grapes.”
 When asked why vitis vinifera won the world winemaking race, Dr. James Lapsley, wine historian and associate professor at the UC Davis Department of Viticulture and Enology explains, “Vinifera is unique in fruits in developing as much sugar as it does, thus resulting in a wine of 10-14% alcohol, which is more stable.